-Special Condition No. 2 specifically requires the applicant to implement a drainage and runoff control plan which includes BMPs designed to treat, infiltrate, or filter stormwater runoff from each runoff event up to and including the 85th percentile, 24-hour runoff event and/or the 85th percentile, 1-hour runoff event, with an appropriate safety factor, for flow-based BMPs.
+Special Condition #2 specifically requires the applicant to implement a drainage and runoff control plan which includes BMPs designed to treat, infiltrate, or filter stormwater runoff from each runoff event up to and including the 85th percentile, 24-hour runoff event and/or the 85th percentile, 1-hour runoff event, with an appropriate safety factor, for flow-based BMPs.
 At a minimum, these BMPs include directing drainage from all parking lot areas susceptible to runoff, used for motor vehicle parking, through structural BMPs such as vegetative or other media filter devices effective at removing and/or mitigating pollutants, sweeping the parking lots susceptible to stormwater with a vacuum regenerative sweeper on a regular basis, on-going maintenance of the drainage and filtration system and replacement and repair of such structures in event of failure.

 Directing runoff through landscaping for filtration of on-site runoff in this fashion is a well established BMP for treating runoff from development such as the subject proposal.
 In these ways, potential problems are treated at the source such that most pollutants never enter the storm water system.
 With implementation of BMPs, the potential water quality impacts resulting from the proposed development will be reduced to the maximum extent feasible.
+In addition, revegetation of the realigned channel with native riparian plants will help serve to naturally filter runoff entering the channel form upstream and the project site, before it is conveyed offsite.
 Therefore, as conditioned, the Commission finds the proposed development consistent with Sections 30231 of the Coastal Act.

-- 4. New Development.
+- 4. New Development/Hazards.
 Section 30250 states, in part: - a) New residential, commercial, or industrial development, except as otherwise provided in this division, shall be located within, contiguous with, or in close proximity to, existing developed areas able to accommodate it or, where such areas are not able to accommodate it, in other areas with adequate public services and where it will not have significant adverse effects, either individually or cumulatively, on coastal resources.